2020 Update to the Metropolitan Transportation Plan

 Once reviewed and certified by the New Mexico Department of Transportation and the Federal Highways and Transit Administrations, the Santa Fe MTP guides future capital investment to improve all modes of transportation within the Santa Fe Metropolitan Planning Area.

-READ CURRENT AND PAST PLANS:
+READ PAST PLANS:

 PUBLIC PARTICIPATION PLAN